 NO. Objective Indicator

-Participation • One adult member from every household in the village attend
+Participation One adult member from every household in the village attend community public

-community public meeting.
+meeting.

-• Formal requests from the community for information
+Formal requests from the community for information

 Willingness to contribute labour and time

-• Record of previous participatory activities (with other agencies
+Record of previous participatory activities (with other agencies /sectors or

-/sectors or independent community activities
+independent community activities

 Community characteristics

 Number and type local organizations

 Suitable leadership

 Social homogeneity / strength of factions

 Settlement characteristics

-Inclusiveness • At least 1 representation from every street (Block) is a member of
+Inclusiveness • At least 1 representation from every street (Block) is a member of the

-the Community Self Help Group
+Community Self Help Group

 Gender representation

 Youth representation

 Elderly representation

 Squatter representation

 Church Based Organizations representation

-Ownership Development of rules and regulation for the management of the use
+Ownership Development of rules and regulation for the management of the use of project

-of project activities.
+activities.

 Capacity Users of project activities are trained.

 building Information sharing

 Disaster management groups developed

-• In Fenton( Rehabilitation of Bridges) - at least 5 members of
+• In Fenton(Rehabilitation of Bridges) - at least 5 members of the

-the communities are trained in ecotourism, nature guide etc.
+communities are trained in ecotourism, nature guide etc.

-Socia al safeguards
+l safeguards

 1 Conflict Legal awareness of rights and responsibilities

 management Community meetings on project implementations activities

-Relocation (Slope Stabilization ) - Establishment of user groups for
+Relocation and (Slope Stabilization) - Establishment of user groups for conservation and

-and conservation and sustainable outcomes.
+resettlement sustainable outcomes.

-resettlement Areas acquired are used for aforestation and nature parks
+- Areas acquired are used for aforestation and nature parks

 vention

-outco omes
+outco omes Number of good and action and sales in terms (in terms)

-Number of people adopting and using interventions
+Number of people adopting and using interventions Number of people adopting from migrates of facilities.

-Number of problems arising from misuse of facilities Number of persons attending training meeting User satisfaction measured Number with satisfactory knowledge to use new equipment
+Number of problems arising from misuse of facilities

+Number of persons attending training meeting

+User satisfaction measured

+Number with satisfactory knowledge to use new equipment